spacetelescope/roman_tools/README.md

 **To stay abreast of changes and make sure you always have the latest WFIRST simulation tools, you may wish to [subscribe to our mailing list](https://maillist.stsci.edu/scripts/wa.exe?SUBED1=WFIRST-TOOLS&A=1).** This list is low-traffic and only for announcements.

+Would you like to view the [tutorial notebooks](#tutorial-notebooks), [play with the tools in a temporary environment in the cloud](#play-with-the-tools-in-a-temporary-environment-in-the-cloud), or [install the simulation tools locally](#install-the-simulation-tools-locally)?

+To cite our tools, we ask that you reference [Pontoppidan et al. 2016, "Pandeia: a multi-mission exposure time calculator for JWST and WFIRST", Proc.
+SPIE.
+9910.](http://dx.doi.org/10.1117/12.2231768) and/or [Perrin et al. 2014, "Updated point spread function simulations for JWST with WebbPSF", Proc.
+SPIE.
+9143.](http://adsabs.harvard.edu/abs/2014SPIE.9143E..3XP).
+If you use GalSim's WFIRST capabilities, cite [Rowe *et al.* 2015]

 ## Tutorial notebooks

 The tutorials are stored as Jupyter Notebooks--documents which interleave code, figures, and prose explanations--and can be run locally once you have followed the setup instructions below.
 They can also be viewed in a browser.

-  * [WebbPSF-WFIRST Tutorial](./blob/master/notebooks/WebbPSF-WFIRST_Tutorial.ipynb) -- Simulate a PSF for the WFIRST Wide-Field Instrument by selecting a detector position.
+  * [WebbPSF-WFIRST Tutorial](./blob/master/notebooks/WebbPSF-WFIRST_Tutorial.ipynb) — Simulate a PSF for the WFIRST Wide-Field Instrument by selecting a detector position.
 Evaluate PSF differences between two detector positions.
 Shows both the WebbPSF notebook GUI and a brief example of performing calculations with the API.
-  * [Pandeia-WFIRST Imaging](./blob/master/notebooks/Pandeia-WFIRST%20Imaging.ipynb) -- Calculate exposure times and simulate detector "postage stamps" for scenes made up of point sources and extended sources.
+  * [Pandeia-WFIRST Imaging](./blob/master/notebooks/Pandeia-WFIRST%20Imaging.ipynb) — Calculate exposure times and simulate detector "postage stamps" for scenes made up of point sources and extended sources.
-  * [GalSim WFIRST Demo](./blob/master/notebooks/WFIRST%20GalSim%20Demo.ipynb) -- Simulate a sample of galaxies drawn on a single WFIRST Wide-Field Instrument detector.
+  * [GalSim WFIRST Demo](./blob/master/notebooks/WFIRST%20GalSim%20Demo.ipynb) — Simulate a sample of galaxies drawn on a single WFIRST Wide-Field Instrument detector.
 Derived from `demo13.py` in version 1.4.4 of the GalSim project. (**Note:** This uses the GalSim PSF model for WFIRST, which makes simplifying assumptions for speedier computation relative to WebbPSF.)

 ## Play with the tools in a temporary environment in the cloud

 We have automated the setup of a temporary evaluation environment for community users to evaluate the WFIRST Simulation Tools from STScI.
 This depends on a free third-party service called Binder, currently available in beta (without guarantees of uptime).

-To launch in Binder *(beta)*, follow this URL: https://beta.mybinder.org/v2/gh/spacetelescope/wfirst-tools/master
+To launch in Binder *(beta)*, follow this URL: https://beta.mybinder.org/v2/gh/spacetelescope/wfirst-tools/master (**Note:** If you see an error involving redirects in Safari, try Chrome or Firefox.
+This should be fixed soon by the Binder project.)

 It may take a few minutes to start up.
 Feel free to explore and run example calculations.
 Launching an environment through Binder will always use the most recent supported versions of our tools.